-New to On the Table Greater Akron in 2018 is the addition of the On the Table Community Impact Awards.
-Akron Community Foundation is launching this new grant cycle to help bring the best ideas generated from On the Table Greater Akron conversations to life.
-From creating a community block watch program to buying school supplies for a classroom in need, ideas must address one of the five key community issues discussed during this year’s conversations (Drugs & Addiction, Our Aging Seniors and Diversity, Equity and Social Inclusion).
+Returning this year are the On the Table Community Impact Awards.
+Akron Community Foundation will award grants based on the best ideas generated from On the Table Greater Akron conversations.
+From creating a community block watch program to buying school supplies for a classroom in need, ideas must address one of the three priority issues discussed during this year’s conversations (Drugs & Addiction, Our Aging Seniors and Diversity, Equity and Social Inclusion).

 The community foundation will award at least $100,000 in grants, up to $2,000 per grant.
 To participate in this grant process, you must be a registered participant or host for at least one On the Table Greater Akron conversation in 2019.

 Applications are now closed, but we will announce the winners of the 2019 On the Table Community Impact Awards in spring of 2020.

 What We Support